SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 * Text-based

 The graphical editor gives the user more control over position of objects and is best used for expositions wich require non-linear layouts.
+See [comparison](#comparison-of-rc-exposition-formats "compare the two exposition formats").

 For more info on the text editor, see [text based editor](#text-based-editor).